 Spain's leadership latest victims of Europe's debt crisis

-Spain's socialists became the latest victims of Europe's festering debt crisis after the fall of governments in Portugal, Ireland, Greece, Italy and now Spain, all caught up in the economic turmoil.
+Spain's socialists look set Sunday to become the latest victims of Europe's festering debt crisis after the fall of governments in Portugal, Ireland, Greece and Italy, all caught up in the economic turmoil.

 Prime minister Brian Cowen was the first victim of the crisis when his Fianna Fail party, which dominated political life for 80 years, lost a general election.